Mechanical Maintenance Fitter

 Wereworking hard to create a dynamic and inclusive environment anditsimportant that our people come from a variety ofdifferent backgrounds.

-Reporting to the Maintenance Manager, the
+Reporting to the Section Manager, the

-Responding to plant breakdowns
+Responding to plant breakdowns (Quarry and Asphalt Plant)

 ensuring assets are returned to productionin a timely manner, and temporary fixes are followed up with a permanent solution